matn7/Google-Platform-Notes/systemdesign/BBG.md

 * Prevents hot partitions by distributing writes across multiple partitions.
 * Append a partition number (e.g., user_id % number_of_partitions) to the partition key.
 * Requires querying all partitions and merging results for reads.

+**21. Relational Databases (e.g., MySQL).**
+* Uses tables with rows and columns.
+* Good for simple leaderboards with few users.
+* Slow for real-time ranking with millions of users due to table scans and sorting.
+* Not ideal for frequently changing data.

+**22. Redis.**
+* In-memory data store for fast reads and writes.
+* Uses key-value pairs.
+* Supports sorted sets, which are ideal for leaderboards.
+* Can be used with persistence, read replicas, and promotion in case of main instance failure.

+**23. Redis Sorted Sets.**
+* Data type that stores members with associated scores.
+* Members are unique, but scores can repeat.
+* Sorted in ascending order by score.
+* Implemented using a hash table and a skip list for fast operations (O(log n)).
+* Commands: ZADD, ZINCRBY, ZRANGE, ZREVRANGE, ZRANK, ZREVRANK.

+**24. Skip List.**
+* Probabilistic data structure that uses multiple levels of linked lists to allow fast searching
+* Enables efficient searching, insertion, and deletion in sorted sets.
+* Uses multiple levels of indexes to skip nodes.

+**25. Apache Kafka.**
+* Distributed streaming platform.
+* Not explicitly used in the primary design, but mentioned as an option.
+* Useful when game scores are consumed by multiple services (e.g., analytics, notifications).
+* Enables decoupling of services.

+**26. AWS Lambda.**
+* Serverless computing platform.
+* Runs code without managing servers.
+* Scales automatically based on traffic.
+* Can be used to execute Redis commands and interact with databases.

+**27. Amazon DynamoDB.**
+* Fully managed NoSQL database.
+* Offers reliable performance and scalability.
+* Can use global secondary indexes for efficient data access.
+* Requires careful design of partition keys to avoid hot partitions.

+**28. NoSQL Databases.**
+* Alternative to relational databases.
+* Optimized for writes and sorting within partitions.
+* Examples: DynamoDB, Cassandra, MongoDB.
+* Good for large-scale leaderboards.

+**29. Redis Cluster.**
+* Provides a way to shard data automatically across multiple Redis nodes.
+* Uses hash slots (16384 slots).
+* Allows adding and removing nodes without redistributing all keys.
+* Requires gathering and sorting data from each shard to get the top N results.

 ***